 For those who have never heard of V-Picks company, here’s a quick introduction.
 V-Picks is a family company based in Nashville, USA.
 It’s a pretty small company owned by Vinni Smith (thus the name V-Picks!).

-As the form of V-Picks Screamer is identical with Chicken Picks Bermuda series guitar picks, I thought I could prepare a test video along with this article.
+As the form of the V-Picks Screamer is identical to Chicken Picks Bermuda series guitar picks, I thought I could prepare a test video along with this article.
 To be honest, this guitar pick form is not my favourite at all.
-Even with the favourite guitar pick brand, Chicken Picks, I tend not to use Bermuda picks.
+Even with my favourite guitar pick brand, Chicken Picks, I tend not to use Bermuda picks.
 Out of all Chicken Picks models, my favourites are Badazz 3.2mm and surely Shredder 3.6mm.

 Check out my Chicken Picks guitar picks review here

 I don’t know about you but the way I hold the pick sometimes makes the tips of that triangle sink into my finger joint and it may be annoying.
 But of course, this is a very personal thing, you may like this form or maybe this is already your favourite guitar pick design.

 Having said that, I enjoyed playing both V-Picks and Chicken Picks Bermuda 2.1 and 2.7mm.

 To be honest, V-Picks feel almost the same as Chicken Picks Bermuda 2.7mm.
 However, the timbre and resonance of the materials are definitely different.
 I believe this makes some feel different when it comes to how pick attacks feel.